Python Speech-to-Text API: Transcribe Audio in 5 Lines of Code

 How fast is the Python speech-to-text API?

-Most files under 60 seconds are transcribed in under a second.
+Most files under 60 seconds are transcribed within 10–15 seconds.
 Longer files scale roughly linearly with duration.
 For files over 10 minutes, use the async callback_url approach in Step 7 to avoid blocking your application while the transcript is generated.

 Ready to get started?
-Create your free SpeakEasy account and start transcribing in minutes.
+Create your SpeakEasy account — $1 first month, 50 hours included — and start transcribing in minutes.
 Check out the full speech-to-text documentation for the complete parameter reference.